Leci37/TensorFlow-stocks-prediction-Machine-learning-RealTime/README.md

 If you have problems with installation, let me know.
 I am searching _**collaborators for this project**_.
-If you have experience and want to collaborate text me on email or github Issues
+If you have experience and want to collaborate **We are currently developing privately, if you want to join the team please contact us. https://www.linkedin.com/in/luislcastillo/**

  _**SEE ALSO**_ [Machine Learning Strategy](https://github.com/Leci37/Strategy-stock-Random-Forest-ML-sklearn-TraderView/tree/main)      <img src="https://raw.githubusercontent.com/Leci37/Strategy-stock-Random-Forest-ML-sklearn-TraderView/main/img/give_a_start-RB.png" alt="give_a_start.jpg" width="72" />